-- Work-study students get the hands on experience that a school environment provides
+- Student tutors get the hands on experience that a school environment provides

-- Tutors develop professional and social skills in a diverse setting while building strong community ties
+- Student tutors develop professional and social skills in a diverse setting while building strong community ties

-- Lions for Learning tutors serve as role models and mentors while helping school children develop reading and math skills
+- Student tutors serve as role models and mentors while helping school children develop reading and math skills

 Lions for Learning Schools

 - Katherine Johnson STEM Academy

 - Loyola Village Elementary School

 - Short Ave Elementary School

 - Westchester Lutheran School